11th Course of Study (Start: Academic Year 2014-15)

 Social Context of eLearning

-This course focuses on theory, research and practice, in relation to the factors that affect delivering e-Learning courses for e-Trainers, e-Tutors, Instructional Designers or Managers, Learning Psychologist etc. Based on previous basic and advance conceptual frameworks on the processes of how learning occurs in connection with designing and developing eL courses, this course emphasize on factors such as the content, the context, the conditions, the constrains, the interaction, the communication, that could affect the behavior and finally the performance of the learner in an e-learning environment.
-For this reason, we emphasize on social and on psychological factors, as these are formed by the use of digital systems in the modern society (digital communication/collaboration/performance and tools, well designed technological artefacts, virtual performance, e-learning applications).
+This course focuses on theory, research and practice, regarding the factors that affect delivering e-Learning courses for e-Trainers, e-Tutors, Instructional Designers or Managers, Learning Psychologist etc. Based on previous basic and advance conceptual frameworks on the processes of how learning occurs in connection with designing and developing eL courses, this course emphasize on factors such as the content, the context, the conditions, the constrains, the interaction, the communication, that could affect the behavior and finally the performance of the learner in an e-learning environment.
+For this reason, we emphasize on social and psychological factors, as these are formed by the use of digital systems in the modern society (digital communication/collaboration/performance and tools, well designed technological artefacts, virtual performance, e-learning applications).
 The course also provides an alignment of instructional design models with learning theories, incorporating experience in delivering eL courses.

 - Introduction to the subject, defining concepts & interdisciplinary research areas.